SupeRuier/awesome-active-learning/subfields/practical_considerations.md

   Propose two approaches to analysis AL strategies.
   The first approach is based on the analysis of the area under learning curve and the rate of performance change.
   The second approach considers the intermediate results derived from the active learning iterations.
+- [Rebuilding Trust in Active Learning with Actionable Metrics [2021, Arxiv]](https://arxiv.org/pdf/2012.11365.pdf):
+  This work states the limitations of AL in practice.
+  It evaluates AL strategies under different performance metrics.